 - It is an annual plant, therefore, many generations can be studied within a short period of time.

 Mendel conducted 2 main experiments to determine the laws of inheritance.
 These experiments were:

 - Dihybrid Cross Experiment

 While experimenting, Mendel found that certain factors were always being transferred down to the offsprings in a stable way.
 Those factors are now called genes i.e. genes can be called as the units of inheritance.

-The two experiments lead to the formulation of Mendel’s three laws of inheritance which are termed as:
+The two experiments lead to the formulation of Mendel’s laws known as laws of inheritance which are:

 - Law of Dominance

 - Law of Independent Assortment